You’ve created the perfect Instagram account for your brand. You have eye-catching images, a great bio, and the right audience following you.

-With custom brand videos, you work with a brand to create a video that promotes their product or service.
+With custom brand videos, you work with a brand to create a video that promotes its product or service.
 The video can be anything from a commercial to a behind-the-scenes video.

 Once the brand has agreed to work with you, it’s time to start filming.
 Make sure to film in a high-quality setting and use good lighting.
 You should also use a tripod to keep the video stable.

 Once the video is complete, it’s time to edit it.
 Use good video editing software to create a well-polished video.